MicrosoftDocs/windowsserverdocs/WindowsServerDocs/Windows-Server.md

 <br/>

 > [!Note]
-> To experience first-hand new features and functionality available in Windows Server 2016, you can download an evaluation version by visiting [Windows Server Evaluations](https://www.microsoft.com/evalcenter/evaluate-windows-server-2016).
+> To experience first-hand new features and functionality available in Windows Server, you can download an evaluation version by visiting [Windows Server Evaluations](https://www.microsoft.com/evalcenter/evaluate-windows-server-2016).

 ## Windows Server, version 1803